mets/mets.github.io/callformembers.md

-# METS Editorial Board -- Call for Members
+# METS Editorial Board -- Call for Members -- Call Extended

 As of October 2025, the METS Editorial Board is soliciting applications for vacancies in its membership.